eush77/git-conflicts/README.md

 Note that `conflicts` assumes you leave header and footer lines and put resolved lines in between.

-You can abort conflict resolution process at any time by exiting with non-zero return code from the editor (editors not capable of that are not worth using).
+You can abort conflict resolution process by exiting with non-zero code from the editor or by leaving the document blank (or by just removing the conflict markers).

 ```
 git conflicts [file]...